-Dental Insurance Plan in Surprise Arizona
+Dental Insurance in Surprise, AZ

-Dental Insurance: What’s Covered, What’s Not
+What’s Covered, What’s Not

-The National Association of Dental Plans says that around 77% of Americans have dental benefits.
+The National Association of Dental Plans says that around 77% of Americans have dental insurance.
 Most people have private coverage, usually from an employer or group program.
 Large employers are more likely to offer dental benefits than small employers and high-wage workers are more likely to receive them than low-wage workers.
 It’s important to try to get these offers and take advantage of them in order to keep the best care for you and your family.
 Looking into jobs that help provide dental insurance is a great way to take care of you and the people that you love.
 Or if you are unsure, just ask your employer if they offer dental insurance!
 Another important note to make is that Medicare doesn’t cover dental care, and most state Medicaid programs cover dental care only for children.

 Insurance or Benefits?